Common Questions from Surrogates

 Compensation & Financial Questions

 All of your surrogacy-related medical bills and other expenses will be paid for by the intended parents.
-NWSC will deliver your payments via an escrow account set up by the intended parents.
+NWSC will deliver your payments via an account for you set up by the intended parents.

 The Matching Process & Intended Parents